levinsamuel/AfterTaxi/README.md

 This runs `npm start` on the front and backend portions respectively.
 You can also run `npm start` on each project independently.

+## Logging in

+There is no enforcement of credentials.
+Just enter any non-empty values and it should work.

+## Some questions of interest

+### _1. Had you had more time what would you have changed in your code?_

+I would also have embedded a map so that the user could pick out their intended route on the map, or seen it displayed on the map after the enter the locations.
+I would linkify the prices so that the user could actually book the advertised rides after seeing the price estimates.
+I would have worked out how to parameterize the tests.
+I would use Redux in the React app.
+I would store rides by the user.
+I'll stop there because I could keep going ad infinitum.

+### _2. What would you have changed in the UI you created?_

+I can tweak the UI pretty much indefinitely, so I would certainly have improved a lot of things: more stylish, colors, make the table (dis)appearing less jarring, fancy logos, some fixes to make it more mobile-responsive.
+There would need to be other pages, like an about page.
+I would implement proper security with a user database and such.

+### _3. What are the problems that you can foresee if the company needs to scale?_

+Firstly, I'm relying on two external API's: Lyft's price estimator and a Google Places API for getting geo-location.
+Right now every request hits both of those, possibly multiple times.
+I would have to make sure those will accept the larger request volume.
+I know Google's is directed to your own personal account, so that one we could scale on their cloud, but I don't know about Lyft's, if there's a limit of requests from a given client.
+Of course there is the typical scaling requirements: can the hosting for the front-end app support the user load, can the backend support the request load, bandwidth, concurrent users, storage (there's no storage now but if this was a real app there would be.)
+There should be standard tools to deal with this, but of course it pays to think about it ahead of time.

 # Backend (/backend)

 This is a simple Node.js Express server.
 There is one API available, at /priceest, taking parameters `[start_lat, start_lng, end_lat, end_lng]`.
 The default port is 3001 and I didn't bother to make it configurable.
 You can change it in `/server.js` if you have to.